-The Masters in Writing at the University of South Wales is tutored by significant writers; our graduates have published more than fifty books since 2010.
+The Masters in Writing at the University of South Wales is tutored by publishing writers; our graduates have published more than fifty books since 2010.
 This unique, flexible learning scheme offers the chance to develop your book-length manuscript under the expert guidance of University tutors and prize-winning writers.

 The course fees include all tuition at and in between the residencies.

 Individual supervisions are decided in the application and interview process.
 After acceptance onto the course you will know who your main supervisor is.
 You will be assigned a second supervisor for input on particular aspects of the writing or the research.
-In workshops you will also have responses from other tutors and of course your fellow students.
+In workshops you will also have responses from other tutors and, of course, your fellow students.